rightsell/latex-workshop/README.md

 ### Editors

 [Overleaf](https://www.overleaf.com/)
-- Easy to get started
+- Easy to get started.
-- Requires a free account
+- Requires a free account.
-- Limited to one collaborator with free accounts
+- Limited to one collaborator with free accounts.
-- Not very customizable
+- Not very customizable.

 [TeXstudio](https://www.texstudio.org/)
-- Includes some nice features like code completion
+- Includes some nice features like code completion.

 [Visual Studio Code (vscode)](https://code.visualstudio.com/)
-- Very customizable and extensible
+- Very customizable and extensible.
-- Requires a couple of plugins and a little bit of setup
+- Requires a couple of plugins and a little bit of setup.
-- Work on LaTeX and other code (like Python) in the same editor
+- Work on LaTeX and other code (like Python) in the same editor, with a consistent user interface and keyboard shortcuts.

 [neovim](https://neovim.io/)
-- The hardest to get started with
+- The hardest to get started with.
-- After a learning curve, it can be the fastest editor
+- After a learning curve, it can be the fastest editor.

 ## Citation Management